Luna, La Union: Education

+There are two schools district offices which govern all educational institutions within the municipality.
+The offices oversee the management and operations of all private and public elementary and high schools.
+Theres are the Luna I Schools District Office, and Luna II Schools District Office.

 Luna has Public Elementary schools in each barangay except Barangobong.
 There are 6 public high schools (Luna National Science High School - Central in Barangay Barrientos, LNHS - Rimos and Cantoria Annex; and Oanari National High School) Bungro-Sucoc Integrated School in Bungro, Luna Technical Vocational High School and 1 Private High School (Santa Catalina Academy).